Poyo-SSB/tetrio-bot-docs/Ribbon.md

 Packets contain a header followed by one or more messages in [MessagePack format](https://msgpack.org/).
 MessagePack has [numerous implementations](https://msgpack.org/index.html#languages), covering every language under the sun.
 The MessagePack implementation used by both TETR.IO's client and server is [msgpack-lite](https://github.com/kawanet/msgpack-lite) ([npm](https://www.npmjs.com/package/msgpack-lite)).
 If you wish to reinvent the wheel or need to inspect binary data for debugging purposes, the binary specification can be found [here](https://github.com/msgpack/msgpack/blob/master/spec.md).

-All top-level MessagePack objects contained within a packet are of the type `fixmap`, `map 16`, or `map 32`.
+All top-level MessagePack objects contained within a packet are `Map`s (i.e. `fixmap`, `map 16`, or `map 32`).

 ## Packet format

 Packets will always begin with one of three bytes, signifying the header type.
-Both a Ribbon and a client may send any of these three packet types, but the client can probably get away with only using `0x45`.
+Both a Ribbon and a client may send any of these three packet types, but the client can probably get away with only sending `0x45`.

 ### `0x45` Standard id tag